-After all, I had spent 10 years working in the finance industry, studied economics at William & Mary, got my MBA from UC Berkeley, saved aggressively, diversified my investments, and still got financially rocked!
+After all, I had spent 10 years working at Goldman Sachs and Credit Suisse, studied economics at William & Mary, got my MBA from UC Berkeley, saved aggressively, diversified my investments, and still got financially rocked!

 Every article is written based off firsthand experience to provide the most helpful insights possible.
 I believe money matters are too important to be left up to pontification.
-If you want to read finance articles written by a 20+-year finance veteran, you’ve come to the right place.
+If you want to read finance articles written by a 23-year finance veteran who practices what he writes you’ve come to the right place.

-Financial Samurai has been highlighted in major publications such as Forbes, The Wall Street Journal Online, Business Insider, CNBC, The Consumerist, The Sydney Herald, The Chicago Tribune and The Los Angeles Times.
+Financial Samurai has been highlighted in major publications such as Forbes, The Wall Street Journal Online, The Consumerist, The Sydney Herald, The Chicago Tribune and The Los Angeles Times.
 I have also done interviews with AARP, Newstalk Radio 910AM (KKSF San Francisco) and Bloomberg.

 If you are looking to get an honest and in-depth review of the best financial products to help you achieve financial independence, take a look at my Top Financial Products page.
 I’ve literally spent hundreds of hours researching, analyzing, and using these products to make sure I only highlight the best products for my users.
 I’ve cut through the clutter so you don’t have to.

 After thirteen years of working in Corporate America, money ceased to be a major driving factor.
 Instead, living absolutely free became my biggest motivation.
 I fantasized about what it would be like to just write, spend time with family, and travel, with little financial worries.
 Three years after starting this site in 2009 I took the leap of faith.